dhellmann/pymotw-3/source/filecmp/index.rst

 .. module:: filecmp
     :synopsis: Compare files and directories on the file system.

-:Purpose: Compare files and directories on the file system.

 The :mod:`filecmp` module includes functions and a class for comparing files and directories on the file system.